|

 As always we have made a serious effort to present accurate descriptions.
 However we are human, trails change with time, and we occasionally receive incorrect information.
 Therefore we can not be responsible for discrepancies between these descriptions and actual trail conditions.
 Use common sense, judgment and be careful out there.

 Other outdoor publications by the authors.
-Page updated 12 Nov 2010 by Mary Shaw Comments to maintainer.
+Comments to maintainer.